JoryHogeveen/off-canvas-sidebars/readme.txt

 = Overview / Features =

-*	Add off-canvas sidebars to the left, right, top and bottom of your website
+*	Add off-canvas sidebars to the left, right, top and bottom of your website.
-*	Use sidebar areas (widget-ready areas), menu locations or [custom hooks](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Actions-&-Filters) to place content into the off-canvas sidebars
+*	Use sidebar areas (widget-ready areas), menu locations or [custom hooks](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Actions-&-Filters) to place content into the off-canvas sidebars.
-*	You can add control buttons with a widget, menu item, [shortcode](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Shortcodes) or with [custom code](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Theme-setup)
+*	You can add control buttons with a widget, menu item, [shortcode](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Shortcodes) or with [custom code](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Theme-setup).
-*	Various customisation options and settings available in the Appearances menu
+*	Various customisation options and settings available in the Appearances menu.
+*	Extensive API for [PHP](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/PHP-API) and [JS](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/JavaScript-API).

 = Compatibility (IMPORTANT!) =